Who We Are

 Edward specializes in the way species respond to ongoing climate change.
 Most of his work is on terrestrial herbivores (plant eaters, like antelope), but his research also expands into whales and carnivores.

-In addition to UA’s elected leaders and stewards, United Academics is supported by three full-time staff.
+In addition to UA’s elected leaders and stewards, United Academics is supported by two full-time staff.
 Find out more about our staff and how to get in touch with them.

 If you’re not sure who the right person to talk to is, send an email to email@example.com, and we’ll make sure it gets to the right staff person or officer.